Beverage Market in China – What will the Chinese Drink next year?

 The Next Beverage in China

 The current beverage market in China, the segmentation, and the Chinese preferences illustrate clearly that certain trends will be benefiting a new kind of beverage in China.
 The beverage market in China will be affected by changes in products characteristics, distribution, and marketing.
 Health function will be essential to a rise in the Chinese market.
 Products with a light flavor, light color, and simple packaging will attract more consumers as they give the allusion to customers that there are very few additives and low sugar.
 This kind of product is associated with healthy drinks.
 Small & special beverages have an opportunity as well, and will, as a result, get more attention as they are produced locally, favoring trust and reliability.
 The coarse grain beverage is also expected to boom in the coming years as the Chinese discover its healthy functionalities.
 In addition to those products, vitamin functional, nutrient and energy drinks such as Red Bull are about to become very successful in China.
 Imported foods are developing very fast in China as those are high end and quality products for the Chinese.
 As the number of rich Chinese and upper middle class is rising, the demand for better and international products is expanding through online sales.
-Online sales are getting more popular than ever since it is reaching previously inaccessible region of China.
+Online sales are getting more popular than ever since it is reaching a previously inaccessible region of China.
 In the coming years, beverage consumers will be demanding more online availability but also customization possibilities.

 Towards Online sales & customization